zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 The cachers who had been taken into the village or niyamvillage or deceived by the word that was deceived The mindful indices that are drawn by the heart are not in the same place.
 It does not take it, that place is offline, and that place does not come to adversity.
-Here “It is not in the village,” not in the village, and not in the village.
+Here "It is not in the village," not in the village, and not in the village.
 Be not an offline, not a giveaway, and not have been left unnoticed There is a separation of life, because the Brahman is inhabited by such spirit Ready.